parcel-bundler/watcher/README.md

 All of the APIs in `@parcel/watcher` support the following options, which are passed as an object as the last function argument.

-- `ignore` - an array of paths to ignore.
-They can be either files or directories.
+- `ignore` - an array of paths or glob patterns to ignore. uses [`is-glob`](https://github.com/micromatch/is-glob) to distinguish paths from globs. glob patterns are parsed with [`micromatch`](https://github.com/micromatch/micromatch) (see [features](https://github.com/micromatch/micromatch#matching-features)).
+  - paths can be relative or absolute and can either be files or directories.
 No events will be emitted about these files or directories or their children.
+  - glob patterns match on relative paths from the root that is watched.
+No events will be emitted for matching paths.
 - `backend` - the name of an explicitly chosen backend to use.
 Allowed options are `"fs-events"`, `"watchman"`, `"inotify"`, `"windows"`, or `"brute-force"` (only for querying).
 If the specified backend is not available on the current platform, the default backend will be used instead.

 ## Who is using this?